rsdoiel/scripttool/scripttool.1.md

     scripttool fountain2fdx -i screenplay.fountain -o screenplay.fdx
 ~~~

 Listing characters from a *screenplay.fountain*.
-First list is order of appearance and the second set is characters sorted alphabetically using the "-alpha" option.
+First list is order of appearence and the second set is characters sorted alphabetically using the "-alpha" option.

 ~~~shell
     scripttool characters screenplay.fountain